 DNA Pull-down assay

 The DNA pull-down assay was performed according to a previous report25-27.
 The promoter region of ZNF132 gene was amplifed by PCR using 5’-biotin-labeled primer.
 The primer sequences were as follows: forward primer, CACTTCCGGGCGGAGTGTAAGA, reverse primer, TTCCGTCCCTCGCCTGACAAC.
 The methylated biotinylated dsDNA were methylated in vitro using M.SssI (CpG) Methyltransferase as recommended by the manufacturer’s instructions (New England Biolabs, Beverly, MA).
 Cell lysates were extracted from HEK293T cells transiently transfected with p3×flag-Sp1 vector.
 Cell lysis (400 μg) were incubated biotinylated methylated or unmethylated probes (0.5 pmol) in the presence of streptavidin-agarose beads (Roche, USA) at 4℃ for 2 hours in a microfuge tube on a rotating shaker in the binding buffer containing 10 mM Tris-HCl (pH 7.5), 1 mM EDTA and 100 mM NaCl.
 Due to the affinity of the streptavidin magnetic beads for biotinylated probe, the DNA-protein complexes were pulled down with streptavidin-agarose beads by centrifugation at 200×g for 60s.
 The pulled-down complex was washed 3 times with 1 ml ice-cold TBS buffer (20 mM Tris, 150 mM NaCl), separated on an SDS-polyacrylamide gel, and analyzed by western blotting.
 To quantify the strength of the DNA-protein complex, 20×molar non-biotinylated probe were added to the pull-down mixture as competitors for the biotinylated probe.
+All western blotting experiments in this study were as described by the DNA Pull-down assay.

 Xenograft tumor mouse model